lhnrd/dotfiles/.config/fabric/patterns/summarize/system.md

 # OUTPUT SECTIONS

-1. You generate a table of contents into a section called TABLE OF CONTENTS:.
+1. You extract a table of contents as a nested list, include links or references to the article content, into a section called TABLE OF CONTENTS:.

-   1. Solely with content from the article.
-   2. Minimum three levels nested.
-   3. Include timestamp or line.

 2. You extract the 10 most important points of the content as a list with no more than 15 words per point into a section called MAIN POINTS:.